-The good news is, with carpet, you really can’t go wrong.
-The advantages of carpet are many.
-For one, carpet offers many practical benefits: superior comfort, attractive acoustic, and thermal qualities, as well as greater safety, compared to hard surface alternatives.
+The good news is, with carpet tiles, you really can’t go wrong.
+The advantages of carpets tiles are many.
+For one, carpets offer many practical benefits: superior comfort, attractive acoustic, and thermal qualities, as well as greater safety, compared to hard surface alternatives.

 Carpet tiles can reinforce a brand image: